Get Pre-Approved For Your Car Loan Apply Now

 What to know before buying a previously leased car

 An off-lease vehicle is a car that was previously leased by someone but has been returned to the dealership at the end of the lease’s term.
-If you’re considering a pre-owned vehicle, recently leased cars have some advantages that standard used cars don’t have.
+If you’re considering a pre-owned vehicle, recently leased cars have some advantages that standard used cars don’t have, improving the vehicle's resale value.
 Previously leased cars:

 • tend to have less mileage